a-schaefers/i3-wm-gruvbox-theme/README.md

 .bashrc or .zshrc since I use URxvt (see my "note-about-terminals").
 Lastly, I installed lightline which will use the vim gruvbox theme also if you have it enabled in your vimrc.
 I also have font-awesome powerline-fonts installed along with Hack and Fantasque Sans Mono.
+I use Fantasque Sans Mono for the terminal and Hack for almost everything else.

 2. Apply gruvbox 256 color scheme to .Xresources file.
 Will need to restart X server or refresh with Xrdb for this to take immediate effect on new terminals.

 3. Apply i3 config colors.
-To all the windows and workspace corner.
-The two sections are at the end of my config file.
+The colors and are located at the end of my config file.

 4. Install i3blocks.
 These blocks will not all work the same out of the box for everyone.
 At the least you'll probably need to set your network